Independent Treasury: Antebellum Years

 Although the Independent Treasury did restrict the expansion of credit, it also posed a new set of economic problems.
 In periods of prosperity, revenue surpluses accumulated in the Treasury, reducing hard money circulation, tightening credit, and restraining inflation of trade and production.
 In periods of depression and panic, when banks suspended specie payments and hard money was hoarded, the government's insistence on being paid in specie tended to aggravate economic difficulties by limiting the amount of specie available for private credit.

 In 1857, another panic hit the money market.
 However, whereas the failure of banks during the Panic of 1837 caused the government great embarrassment, bank failures during the Panic of 1857 did not, as the government, having its money in its own hands, was able to pay its debts, and met every liability without trouble.
 In his December 7, 1857 State of the Union message, President James Buchanan said:

 Thanks to the independent treasury, the government has not suspended [specie] payments, as it was compelled to do by the failure of the banks in 1837.
 It will continue to discharge its liabilities to the people in gold and silver.
 Its disbursements in coin pass into circulation and materially assist in restoring a sound currency.

 Civil War Modifications

 In order to prosecute the Civil War, Congress passed the acts of 1863 and 1864 creating national banks.
 Exceptions were made to the prohibition against depositing government funds in private banks, and in certain cases payments to the government could be made in national bank notes.
-The Treasury also issued currency backed by public credit, Lincoln's so-called Greenbacks; for a detailed authoritative discussion, see Robert P. Sharkey, Money, Class, and Party: An Economic Study of Civil War and Reconstruction (Baltimore, Johns Hopkins Press, 1959).
+The Treasury also issued currency backed by public credit, Lincoln's so-called Greenbacks.